 Rule 10b-5 addresses one of the most common types of securities fraud: broker misrepresentation or omission.
 Federal law prohibits a person from misrepresenting or omitting material facts in connection with the sale of a security.
 One example of important material information is the risk associated with a particular investment.
 Should a broker misrepresent the risk of a potential investment to a client, the broker may have violated Rule 10b-5.

 Beyond misrepresentation or omission, Rule 10b-5 is also used as a basis for several other types of securities fraud, including insider trading, stock price manipulation, and other practices that rely on deceit or fraud.
-In many cases, 10b-5 lawsuits are consolidated into class actions, since many brokers who violate securities regulations have defrauded many clients.

 Other Forms of Securities Fraud